Dwight D. Eisenhower

-Dwight David "Ike" Eisenhower (Note: Pronounced /ˈaɪzənhaʊ.ər/ EYE-zən-how-ər.) (born David Dwight Eisenhower; October 14, 1890 – March 28, 1969) was the 34th president of the United States, serving from 1953 to 1961.
-During World War II, he was Supreme Commander of the Allied Expeditionary Force in Europe and achieved the five-star rank as General of the Army.
-Eisenhower planned and supervised two of the most consequential military campaigns of World War II: Operation Torch in the North Africa campaign in 1942–1943 and the invasion of Normandy in 1944.
+Dwight David "Ike" Eisenhower (born David Dwight Eisenhower; October 14, 1890 – March 28, 1969) was the 34th president of the United States, serving from 1953 to 1961.
+In his previous military career, he commanded the Allied Expeditionary Force during World War II, including in Operation Torch in North Africa and Operation Overlord on D-Day in Normandy.
+For his distinguished service in the U.S. Army, Eisenhower was honored with the five-star rank of General of the Army.

-Eisenhower was born in Denison, Texas, and raised in Abilene, Kansas.
-His family had a strong religious background, and his mother became a Jehovah's Witness.
-Eisenhower, however, belonged to no organized church until 1952.
-He graduated from West Point in 1915 and later married Mamie Doud, with whom he had two sons.
+Eisenhower graduated from West Point in 1915.
 During World War I, he was denied a request to serve in Europe and instead commanded a unit that trained tank crews.
 Between the wars he served in staff positions in the US and the Philippines, reaching the rank of brigadier general shortly before the entry of the US into World War II in 1941.
 After further promotion Eisenhower oversaw the Allied invasions of North Africa and Sicily before supervising the invasions of France and Germany.
-After the war ended in Europe, he served as military governor of the American-occupied zone of Germany (1945), Army Chief of Staff (1945–1948), president of Columbia University (1948–1953), and as the first supreme commander of NATO (1951–1952).
+After the war ended in Europe, he served as military governor of the American-occupied zone of Germany (1945), as Army Chief of Staff (1945–1948), president of Columbia University (1948–1953), and as the first supreme commander of NATO (1951–1952).

-In 1952, Eisenhower entered the presidential race as a Republican to block the isolationist foreign policies of Senator Robert A. Taft, who opposed NATO.
+In 1952, Eisenhower entered the presidential race as a Republican, in part to block the presidential prospects of Senator Robert A. Taft, who opposed NATO and sought to undo the New Deal.
 Eisenhower won that year's election and the 1956 election in landslides, both times defeating Adlai Stevenson II.
 Eisenhower's main goals in office were to contain the spread of communism and reduce federal deficits.

-In 1953, he considered using nuclear weapons to end the Korean War and may have threatened China with nuclear attack if an armistice was not reached quickly.
+In 1953, Eisenhower considered using nuclear weapons to end the Korean War and may have threatened China with nuclear attack if an armistice was not reached quickly.
 China did agree and an armistice resulted, which remains in effect.
 His New Look policy of nuclear deterrence prioritized "inexpensive" nuclear weapons while reducing funding for expensive Army divisions.
 He continued Harry S. Truman's policy of recognizing Taiwan as the legitimate government of China, and he won congressional approval of the Formosa Resolution.
 His administration provided aid to help the French try to fight Vietnamese Communists in the First Indochina War.
 After the French left, he gave strong financial support to the new state of South Vietnam.